david-pham-dev/Mobile-Event-App/README.md

 ## Description
-Final Assignment for Mobile Technology Unit at University of Canberra -
+Final Assignment for Mobile Technology Unit at University of Canberra

-Creating a mobile application integrating with Google services, Firebase database to store, display events' information and mapping locations.
+- Creating a mobile application integrating with Google services, Firebase database to store, display events' information and mapping locations.
 ---
-#Languages, Framework
+# Languages, Framework

--
-Java, FirebaseDatabase, GoogleAPIs.
+- Java, FirebaseDatabase, GoogleAPIs.
 ---

 ## Feature